 The Upper Klamath Basin is one of the most productive watershed and lake systems in the world, with extraordinary terrestrial and aquatic biodiversity.
 Its marshes are a vital stopover for one-third of the world’s pintail ducks and dozens of shorebird species.
 There are over 11 unique Upper Klamath Basin fish species which are listed, or petitioned to be listed, as endangered species, or are state sensitive.

-The Lost River Sucker and the shortnose Sucker, found only in the Klamath Basin, have been listed as federally endangered and threatened since 1988.
-Historically these fish were very abundant in the Basin, serving as a major food source for Native Americans, and it is estimated that the aboriginal harvest at one site alone was 50 tons annually.
-Over one million tons of these suckers were harvested and exported to California during the Gold Rush and the development of San Francisco for food, fertilizer and oil.
+The Lost River sucker and the shortnose sucker, found only in the Klamath Basin, have been listed as federally endangered and threatened since 1988.
+Historically these fish were very abundant in the Basin, serving as a major food source for Native Americans.
+It is estimated that the aboriginal harvest at one site alone was 50 tons annually.
+Historically, over one million tons of these suckers were harvested as food, fertilizer and oil and exported to California during the Gold Rush and the development of San Francisco.

 Although a number of issues have contributed to these species' decline, the primary threats include habitat loss, degraded water quality, barriers and entrainment, and predation and competition from non-native species.
 The development of agriculture has led to significant land use alterations and an altered hydrologic regime, and socio-economic concerns have slowed the implementation of restoration.

 The goal of Upper Klamath Basin initiative is to restore watershed and water flow conditions in order to support increased distribution and abundance of federally-listed Lost River sucker and shortnose sucker, as well as state sensitive redband trout.